Blue Girl (film)

-Blue Girl is an American drama short film, written and directed by Kabir McNeely.
+Blue Girl is an American drama short film.
 The film stars Bella Murphy with Adele Rudnick, Ana-Claire Henley, Kabir McNeely, Celeste Caseria and Jamie Uhtof in supporting roles.
 Set in a virtual homeroom class, the film follows a young high-schooler named Katie who comes out to her class as a lesbian.

 Plot

 Set in a Zoom homeroom class, a young high school student named Katie comes out as a lesbian.
 Longing for love and acceptance, she is left defenseless by her teacher Valerie to face a homophobic bully and a disappointed friend.